 Welcome and thank you for visiting the Stewardship and Planned Giving webpage of Potomac Conference Corporation of Seventh-day Adventists.
 Our main goal is to encourage each other to exercise our faith muscle in all aspects of our life.
-Let’s encourage one another to trust God and His promises and let’s experiment the joy that comes from living a life according to His holy and perfect will.
+Let’s encourage one another to trust God and His promises and let’s experience the joy that comes from living a life according to His holy and perfect will.

-Stewardship and Planned Giving
+Stewardship and Planned Giving Team

 Office Ext.
 203

 Milca Vazquez has served denominationally for 30 plus years, having worked at the West Puerto Rican and New Jersey conferences, Antillean Adventist University and the Inter-American Division in various positions.

 She enjoys traveling to learn about new cultures and seeing new places.
 She also loves singing in worship teams and groups and listening to Christian and classical music.

 Above all, Milca loves serving the Lord at any place to advance His work on this earth.
 She hopes we all see our Savior and Redeemer on the sky coming to take us home soon.

 Dick Coston pastored for 23 years across three different conferences.
 He worked as the conference secretary and director of the trust services department in the New York Conference from 1991 to 2002.
 After retirement, he returned to the New York Conference to serve as interim conference president and has also served as interim pastor for six different districts in the Potomac Conference.